 b. a description of substitute indicators, if any, used in the audit and a rationale for each;

-c. the name of Program Participant that was audited, including its SFI representative;
+c. the name of Certified Organization that was audited, including its SFI representative;

-d. a general description of the Program Participant’s forestland included in the audit;
+d. a general description of the Certified organization’s forestland included in the audit;

 e. the name of the certification body and lead auditor (names of the audit team members, including technical experts may be included at the discretion of the audit team and Program Participant);